David Oistrakh and Mstislav Rostropovich play Brahms: Double Concerto, Violin Concerto

 Rostropovich and Oistrakh: The War of the Titans in the Double Concerto by Brahms.

-These legends of Russian music, that the Soviet regime jealously kept prisoners for so long in its white hell, are brought together for a legendary concert: Mstislav Rostropovich and David Oistrakh play the Double Concerto for Violin and Cello by Brahms under the direction of Kirill Kondrashin, another legend.
+These legends of Russian music, that the Soviet regime jealously kept prisoner for so long, are brought together for a legendary concert: Mstislav Rostropovich and David Oistrakh play the Double Concerto for Violin and Cello by Brahms under the direction of Kirill Kondrashin, another legend.
 Although the cellist and violinist both feature in the pantheon of musicians, their paths crossed before separating again when Rostropovich left the USSR in 1974.
 David Oistrakh, unlike his friend Rostropovich, remained in his country at the cost of much harassment.

 Mstislav Rostropovich was born in Azerbaijan, in 1927.
 His mother taught him the piano and his father the cello.
 At the Moscow Conservatory he studies the piano, the cello, conducting and composition (his teacher is Shostakovich).
 He plays his first concert at fifteen, wins First Prize at the Moscow General competition and in the Prague and Budapest competitions in 1947 and 1949.
 In 1955, he marries Galina Vishnyevskaya, a soprano at the Bolshoi.
 He embarks on a dazzling career until it was halted by his death in 2007.

-Death also brings a sudden end in 1974 in Amsterdam, to David Oistrakh's career.
 The most fabulous violinist of the 20th century was born in Odessa in 1908.
 He started to work on the violin with Piotr Stolyarski, who also taught Nathan Milstein and later Oistrakh's own son Igor.
-From his first recital, at sixteen in Odessa, a rumour spreads throughout the USSR and beyond its borders in spite of their being sealed shut that there is a violinist who plays like no one else, whose name is David Oistrakh… In 1937, he wins the First Prize at the Eugène Ysaÿe competition in Belgium, which opens many doors for him.
-Then begins a splendid career which is confined, however, to the USSR for a long time: taken hostage, he will be authorised to travel abroad only after the death of Stalin.
+From his first recital, at sixteen in Odessa, a rumour spreads throughout the USSR and beyond, that there is a violinist who plays like no one else, whose name is David Oistrakh… In 1937, he won the First Prize at the Eugène Ysaÿe competition in Belgium, which opened many doors for him.
+Then began a splendid career which is confined to the USSR for a long time: taken hostage, he will be authorised to travel abroad only after the death of Stalin.
 David Oistrakh's lived until 1974, when he died while in Amsterdam.